simplicidade-pt/Nagatoro-Bot/PRIVACY_POLICY.md

 logchannelId with the logging channel ID (If set), welcomechannelId with the welcome channel ID (If set)

-No other information further than the above-mentioned information will be stored.
+No other information than the above-mentioned information will be stored.

 # Updating Data